aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/how-to-migrate-to-aspose-words-10-5-or-higher/_index.md

 ## New Defaults when Creating Tables

 The new API boasts impressive new features with working for tables as well as some changes to the defaults used when creating new tables.
 These changes bring how a default table is constructed more in line with how Microsoft Word behaves.
-This enables for a more easily migration for new users, but may break the layout of tables built in existing code.
+This allows for a more easily migration for new users, but may break the layout of tables built in existing code.

 |Member |Default in 10.4 and Earlier |Default in 10.5 and Later |Comments |
 | :- | :- | :- | :- |